Felix-Voyle/Tekker-Tracker-MS1/readme.md

 - As a returning visitor I want to know that my material has been successfully submitted.
   1. Upon successful upload of material, user is presented with a message confirming that their material was succesfully uploaded.
+  (this is outside the current scope of skills i have but would be implemented as soon as possible)

 #### Frequent  Visitor Goals
 - As a frequent user i would have received feedback on previous submissions and be looking to submit more or improved content.